 The Inter-War Period

 From 1936, the machine gun capability of the infantry battalion was withdrawn and Infantry (Machine Gun) Battalions were formed.
+At the time, the ‘normal’ infantry battalion was referred to as an Infantry (Rifle) Battalion, consisting of the Headquarters, Headquarter Company and four Rifle Companies.

 The Second World War